MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-app-policies-get-started.md

 You can also:

 - Create a new policy.
 - Export the policy list to a comma separated value (CSV) file.
+For example, you could open the CVS file in Microsoft Excel and sort the policies by **Severity** and then **Number of Total Alerts**.
 - Search the policy list.

 ## Next step